koheiw/LSX/README.md

     ##  -0.05088908  -0.06187295

-This plot shows that frequent words (“said”, “people”, “also”) are neutral while less frequenty words such as “borrowing”, “unemployment”, “emerging” and “efficient” are either negative or positive.
+This plot shows that frequent words (“said”, “people”, “also”) are neutral while less frequent words such as “borrowing”, “unemployment”, “emerging” and “efficient” are either negative or positive.

 ``` r